isLundy/Set-Project/README.md

 ## Installation
 You can install this script in your own way.

-Or directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git); it shows in the W_hotbox.
+Alternatively, you can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), where the script will shows in the W_hotbox.

 ![usage 01](./images/usage_01.png)